 Staff Picks–Here you’ll find what we’ve been reading and recommend.
 You’ll also find our favorite reads, old and new, on our Staff Picks shelf at the front of the library.

 NoveList Plus.
 Book recommendations from the Readers’ Advisory.

 GoodReads–The world’s largest site for readers and book recommendations, whose mission is to help people find and share books they love.
 750 million books have been added with 29 million reviews.
-With GoodReads you can keep track of what you’ve read and get recommendations based on what you liked.
+At Goodreads, you can create a profile, keep track of what you’ve read and build your own virtual library with your favorite titles.
+You can also see what your friends are reading and receive recommendations based on your past reading experience.

 Fantastic Fiction–Bibliographies for over 30,000 authors.
 Information on over 350,000 books.
 Throughout the site, just click on a book to see its cover picture, description and publication details.

 What Should I Read Next?–Enter a book you like and this site will analyze their database of real readers’ favorite books to provide book recommendations and suggestions for what to read next.

 Gnooks–Great site for recommendations on not just books but movies, music, even art!
 The literature map is a distinct feature.
 Type in an author’s name and a scattered list of relevant author names will appear, with those most closely aligned with the original author’s style or genre closest in proximity.
 Another feature is Gnod’s Suggestions, which offers an author who might fit your taste based on reader recommendations.

 BookBrowse–An online magazine for book lovers – including reviews, previews, “behind the book” backstories, author interviews, reading guides, and much more.

 Whichbook–This site allows you to discover books based on many different factors including characters, plot, setting your mood, etc.